draxxordev/PersonaStore/README.md

 # License

-Open-source for the Roblox development community.
+Open-source for the Roblox Development community.

+I've linked other really good DataStoreService modules as well in the sources folder.

 Made with ❤️ by **@DraxxorDev**